Blitzliner/paperWidget/README.md

 # E-Paper Widgets
 An electronic e-paper display which is used to display widgets for example the weather forecast.
 For the Project following things are used:
-- E Ink Display from Waveshare (800x600, 4.3inch, Serial Interface)
+- E-Ink Display from Waveshare (800x600, 4.3inch, Serial Interface)
 - Raspberry Pi Zero W (W stands for Wifi)

 # Installation
 ## Hardware
-Connect the Raspberry Pi with the E-Ink Display
+Connect the Raspberry Pi with the E-Ink Display.
+The pinout is the same for pi zero and pi 2 and pi 3.
 - Pin 1 3.3V	--> 6 - VCC
 - GND		--> 5 - GND
 - Pin 10 GPIO 15	--> 4 - DOUT
 - Pin 8 GPIO 14	--> 3 - DIN
 - Pin 7 GPIO 4	--> 2 - WAKE_UP
 - Pin 3 GPIO 2	--> 1 - RST

 ## Software
 ### Headless Pi